Rust and Bone (short story collection)

 Rust and Bone is a collection of short stories by Canadian author Craig Davidson, first published in 2005 by Viking Canada.
 Four of the short stories were published in the Canadian literary magazines Event, Prairie Fire and The Fiddlehead before being collected in a single work.
+The 2012 film Rust and Bone was adapted from one of the stories.

 Short stories

 Rust and Bone includes eight short stories.
 Although most of the stories stand alone, a few are loosely connected.
 James Paris, the main character of "A Mean Utility", also appears in "On Sleepless Roads".
 "On Sleepless Roads" makes reference to an event that took place in "Rocket Ride".